Net Promoter Score (NPS) definition

 Remember, NPS is an indicator.
-It provides an overall metric to track and it allows you to monitor improvements in a product, service or organisation.
+It provides an overall metric to track and it allows you to monitor improvements in a product, service or organization.
 But there is so much that influences NPS.
-Take call centre agents, for example, one agent may have an NPS score of 78 while a colleague has an NPS of 32.
+Take call center agents, for example, one agent may have an NPS score of 78 while a colleague has an NPS of 32.
 Considered just on their scores, it’s almost impossible to understand why.
 If you understand the context that each agent is working in it might start to make sense.
 Perhaps the agent with the lower score is working with customers who are trying to cancel service where the other is working with brand new clients.
 Naturally, these two agents will have different scores due to the customer’s experience before they contact the agent.

 You might also be tracking things like Average Handling Time (AHT) or First Call Resolution (FCR) or even asking for feedback on particular traits like was the agent polite or helpful.
 These are all data points that can help you understand what’s driving your NPS score.
-So when you analyse the data, you can understand what’s influencing and changing your scores.
+So when you analyze the data, you can understand what’s influencing and changing your scores.

-By running a key driver analysis, you might find that AHT is the biggest driver of your NPS score, allowing you to prioritise improvements in that area.
+By running a key driver analysis, you might find that AHT is the biggest driver of your NPS score, allowing you to prioritize improvements in that area.
 You might find too that key drivers are different for different segments like age groups or genders, so you can adapt your approach to different audiences in order to offer the experience they expect.

 Using NPS survey responses as an input into a customer churn model